 At Response Mine Health, I’m always pushing the team to read more, dig deeper and ask the kinds of questions that can lead to growth leaps for our clients.
 The truth is, sometimes it’s messy work that doesn’t translate into a tidy article like this one.
 If it did, everyone would be able to do it.

-But the reality is, not everyone is a scientific marketer and that gives us a real advantage of Healthcare Marketing.
+But the reality is, not everyone is a scientific marketer and that gives us a real advantage of Healthcare and wellness Marketing.